dowjones/developer-platform/content-based-recommendations/README.rst

 This solution pattern identifies related content using text embeddings to create a content-based recommendation system.
 This pattern is applicable when developing mobile or web applications requiring personalization to increase productivity and engagement.

-See `this solution pattern <https://developer.dowjones.com/solution-patterns/details/content-based-recommendations>`_ in our Developer Platform site.
+See a `high-level description of this pattern <https://developer.dowjones.com/solution-patterns/details/content-based-recommendations>`_ in our Developer Platform site.

 The article `How to build a content-based movie recommender system with Natural Language Processing <https://towardsdatascience.com/how-to-build-from-scratch-a-content-based-movie-recommender-with-natural-language-processing-25ad400eb243>`_ can provide a good idea of the general concept applied in this solution.